roman1618/TensorNetworks-SpinChains/README.md

 - [License](#license)

 ## Introduction
 Tensor Networks are a powerful tool for representing and manipulating high-dimensional data.
+This repository includes implementations of DMRG and iTEBD algorithms to study phase diagrams and Out-of-Equilibrium Dynamics of a spin model.

 ## Code
 - Jupyter notebook: `spin_model_phase_dynamics.ipynb`